danishprakash/danishpraka.sh/_posts/2018-06-30-vim-plugins-i-use.md

 # Updates
 I'll keep this list updated with new plugins that I install or remove plugins from the list above if I find a good enough alternate for it within vim itself or another plugin which might offer better features.

---

-*Head over to the discussion over at [Hacker News](https://news.ycombinator.com/item?id=17430546), there's quite a lot of good advice there.*

 ---